Skip to content

 When DORA prevails: the Article 1(2) / Article 4 mechanism

 The operative provision that allocates competence between DORA and NIS2 for financial entities is DORA Article 1(2).
-It is structured to operate as a sector-specific Union legal act for the purposes of NIS2 Article 4.
-NIS2 Article 4 in turn provides that where a sector-specific Union legal act requires essential or important entities to adopt cybersecurity risk-management measures or to notify significant incidents, and those requirements are at least equivalent in effect to the obligations in NIS2, the provisions of that sector-specific Union legal act, including its supervision and enforcement, shall apply instead.
+Under it, DORA is considered a sector-specific Union legal act for the purposes of NIS2 Article 4.
+NIS2 Article 4(1) in turn provides that where a sector-specific Union legal act requires essential or important entities to adopt cybersecurity risk-management measures or to notify significant incidents, and those requirements are at least equivalent in effect to the obligations in NIS2, the relevant provisions of NIS2 — including the Chapter VII supervision and enforcement provisions — do not apply to those entities (the sector act applies of its own force; recital 23 glosses this as the sector act, including its supervision and enforcement, applying instead).

 The practical effect for a financial entity that would otherwise also be an essential or important entity under the national NIS2 transposition: